Laser Hair Removal

 Many different types of lasers can be used to remove hair, with the most popular being the Alexandrite, Diode and Nd: YAG.

 • Alexandrite laser – the Alexandrite laser emits light with a short wavelength and is best used in individuals with light skin and dark hair.
 This is because the shorter wavelength does not penetrate as deeply into the skin and the light may not only be attracted to the dark pigment in the hair, but also to the dark pigment in the skin.
 This can result in laser-induced burns or changes in skin color in individuals with tan or darker skin.
-However, the Alexandrite is highly efficient and can reduce hair by 65%-80.6%.
+However, the Alexandrite is highly efficient and can reduce hair by 78% at one year.

 How to prepare for treatment